sagar-iitg/DesignPattern/README.md

 ##                 Structural Design Pattern

-Add New functionality without modifying the entire system.
+* Add New functionality without modifying the entire system.
-Class structures
+* Focus on structuring the object,classes
-Object Structures
+* This pattern help us in organize objects and classes for better scalability, reusability and flexibility

 ##                  Behavioral Design Pattern

-##                 MCQ
+####               MCQ